Alcohol slows your reaction time, affecting your speech (becoming slurred) and your vision (losing focus).

 You might say things that you’ll regret later and this can affect your relationships.

 Losing your balance and increasing the chances of having accidents, injuries, falls and being admitted to hospital.

-You can do things that you wouldn’t normally do ending up in dangerous situations, displaying violent or antisocial behaviour.
+You do things that you wouldn’t normally do ending up in dangerous situations, potentially displaying violent or antisocial behaviour.

-Alcohol affects your decision making process and puts you at risk of being hurt by others, having unplanned sex, get STIs and pregnancy.
+Alcohol affects your decision making process and puts you at risk of being hurt by others, having unplanned sex, getting STIs and pregnant.

 Drinking can cause stomach pain, vomiting and diarrhoea.

 Your liver might not be able to process all of the alcohol overnight and it’s likely for you to wake with a hangover.

 Drinking too much on a single occasion (binge drinking) can be dangerous.
 This can cause vomiting, seizures, irregular or slow breathing, pale skin, passing out.
 In extreme cases can cause a person to fall into a coma and even death.
 To find out what to do if a friend is dangerously intoxicated, click here.

 Drinking large amounts of alcohol for some time will take its toll on many of the body's organs and may cause permanent damage.